bwonCAN/gradetracker/README.md

     Wed Apr 12 21:50:37 PDT 2023
     fall course list removed.
 #

+## Phase 4: Task 3
+Looking at the UML diagram, I believe that I could refactor the application and remove the Program class entirely.
+The Program class is there for initialization and to allow for 0 instances of CourseList.
+However, with a slight change in the initialization (eg: having a default course list to begin with), it would be possible to remove the Program class and consequently, the ProgramUI class while maintaining the same functionality.
+The responsibilities of the ProgramUI class would be simply shifted into the CourseList UI class.
+#
 #### *Citations*
 - JSON Serialization Demo code referenced, link to source: https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo